sarahthoorens/react-portfolio/README.md

 This was my first React app build and my first time using Tailwind CSS.
 I originally built the site as a one-pager using href page anchors to move users to different sections of the page.
 Converting to conditional rendering was challenging, although less of a headache than I anticipated.
 The biggest issue I ran into was getting a "TypeError: "handleInputFom" is not a function" within my Contact.js.
 I eventually found my problem to be missing {} surrounding the function parameters.
 I appreciate the very specific nature of React and was glad to have found that particularly obvious solution.

 Deploying to GitHub Pages required some troubleshooting, as Tailwind uses a dead browerslist version.<br>

+## Future Development
+There are many tweaks I'd like to attempt on this portfolio in the future.
+The carousel feature with my projects needs some reformatting - using the same type of file and image sizes would be a good start.
+I had fun playing around with some minor animation on the About page, and I'd like to incorporate more animated elements.
+Obviously, I plan to make the contact form functional, which is something we'll do in a future module.
+It would also be nice to have a blog feature on the site. <br>

   ## Tests